open-contracting/infrastructure/docs/cost/ids/sustainability.md

 :columns: 8
 OC4IDS mapping
 ^^^
+Project level:

 For each beneficial owner:

-- Get the `Organization` in `.parties` that represents the contractor or supplier.
+1. Get the `Organization` in `.parties` that represents the contractor or supplier.
-- Add a `Person` object to the organization's `.beneficialOwners` array.
+2. Add a `Person` object to the organization's `.beneficialOwners` array.
-- Set the person's:
+3. Set the person's:

 - `.id` incrementally
 - `.name` to the beneficial owner's name
 - `.identifier` to the beneficial owner's identifier
 ```json
 {
   "parties": [